JoshuaPackMan/credit-card-website/README.md

 The website is live at https://ymfcardrewards.com/

 - The frontend is React, I'm utilizing an Express server open source template for the backend.
+- The website gets data from the [ccstack.io](https://ccstack.io/) API

 This was deployed using an Ubuntu DigitalOcean Droplet.
 This involved: